$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Introduction

-The main purpose here is to examine in some detail the nature of signal superposition as an explanation for the generation of $1/f$ noise in a system such as the solar wind.
-The widely quoted superposition ideas of \citet{vandeZiel50} and \citet{Machlup81}, along with enabling frequent appearance of log-normal distributions of relevant physical quantities~\citep{Montroll82}, are couched in applied mathematical terms.
+The main purpose here is to examine \textmod{the feasibility of generating $1/f$ signals through superposition carried out explicitly in the time domain.} The widely quoted superposition ideas of \citet{vandeZiel50} and \citet{Machlup81}, along with enabling frequent appearance of lognormal distributions of relevant physical quantities~\citep{Montroll82}, are couched in applied mathematical terms.
 Usual descriptions involve superposed exponential correlation functions and associated spectra, as briefly outlined in the following section.
-However, the application of superposition to the underlying physical data is rarely explicated in any detail, even if it appears to be reasonable on an intuitive level.
-Therefore, this paper focuses on examination of several versions of superposition in the time domain, as described in the following sections.
+However, \textmod{how such a superposition procedure is physically achieved} is rarely explicated in any detail, even if it appears to be reasonable on an intuitive level.
+Therefore, this paper focuses on examination of several versions of \textmod{time-domain signal superposition using synthetic time series endowed with scale-invariant time-scales.
+In this way, our simplified system touches base with the pristine solar wind, which admits several kinds of scale invariance.
+The coronal solar wind and the solar interior dynamo may also share these properties, so the superposition procedure could plausibly operate in those environments as well.}

-In the solar wind and coronal context, superposition might involve successive magnetic flux tube merging that creates a log-normal distribution of correlation scales~\citep{Matthaeus86}.
-Recently, log-normal correlation scales have been observed in the solar photosphere and the low corona~\citep{Sharma23, Chhiber25_vKH}.
+In the solar wind and coronal context, superposition might involve successive magnetic flux tube merging that creates a lognormal distribution of correlation scales~\citep{Matthaeus86}.
+Recently, lognormal correlation scales have been observed in the solar photosphere and the low corona~\citep{Sharma23, Chhiber25_vKH}.
 The requisite large scales as indicated by the low-frequency extent of the observed interplanetary $1/f$ band may also be linked to processes in the solar dynamo, as motivated by dynamo simulations and experiments~\citep{Ponty04, Dmitruk14}.
-Or they may be linked to inverse cascade systems known to produce timescales much greater than the band-limited scales of the system~\citep{Dmitruk07, Dmitruk11}.
-In this regard, the limitation on available dynamical timescales could be alleviated, given that the relevant mechanisms operate in sub-Alfv\'enic coronal regions, where a parcel of plasma may reside for many nonlinear times, rather than in the super-Alfv\'enic wind.
+Or they may be linked to inverse cascade systems known to produce time-scales much greater than the band-limited scales of the system~\citep{Dmitruk07, Dmitruk11}.
+In this regard, the limitation on available dynamical time-scales could be alleviated, given that the relevant mechanisms operate in sub-Alfv\'enic coronal regions, where a parcel of plasma may reside for many nonlinear times, rather than in the super-Alfv\'enic wind.